cunybpl/nycet_pnp/src/content/guides/soos/static-pressure-reset-ahu.md

 <strong>Economizing and Demand Controlled Ventilation (DCV)</strong> – Static pressure reset only operates when a zone is occupied, and therefore interacts with DCV.
 If a zone is unoccupied, DCV will call for the damper to close to the minimum airflow needed for ventilation.
 If more zones are unoccupied, airflow demands drop and the pressure should reset downward due to occupancy rather than lower space conditioning demands.

 <strong>Supply Air Temperature Reset</strong> – There is a clear interaction between supply air temperature reset and static pressure reset.
 If supply air temperature is lowered, then the flow – and thereby the pressure –must increase to supply the same amount of energy to a zone, and vice versa.
-Trane (2016) points out that these two SOOs must be finely tuned during commissioning to avoid instability.
-Seidl (2008) states that the T&R logic of these two resets are likely to be driven by different zones, and therefore a single zone is unlikely to cause instability.
+Trane (2016) points out that these two SOOs must be finely tuned during commissioning to avoid instability.[^1] Seidl (2008) states that the T&R logic of these two resets are likely to be driven by different zones, and therefore a single zone is unlikely to cause instability.[^2]

 <strong>Zone Temperature Reset</strong> – BASs limit the range that occupants can reset zone temperatures to keep setpoint near design conditions.
 If a zone were to be reset too far from design conditions, it might become a so-called “rogue zone” (i.e., where boxes are always wide open) that then dominates the static pressure reset algorithm.